-Gulf AI Hub Challenges - reflects real-time market developments shaping trading activity and financial outlook.
+Gulf AI Hub Challenges - sector rotation, market leadership, and trend analysis.
 The ongoing Middle East conflict and persistently high energy prices are testing the Gulf states’ drive to become global artificial intelligence hubs.
 Analysts say attacks on data centers and rising operational costs have altered the calculus for facility operators, potentially slowing investment in the region’s AI infrastructure.

 Live News